Gajari-keerthana/Gajari-keerthana/README.md

 - 👋 Hi, I’m @Gajari-keerthana
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Analyst and Automtion testing
-- 🌱 I’m currently learning Data Analyst
+- 🌱 I’m currently working as a automation tester
-- 💞️ I’m looking to collaborate on Data Analyst, Sql, R, Tableau, Ms-Excel
+- 💞️ I’m looking to collaborate on Data Analyst, Automation tester, Sql, R, Tableau, Ms-Excel
 - 📫 Message me in Github

 <!---